-- Testing association of two binary variables. - Unlike the tea-teasing example, no requirement of 50-50 split. - Numbers of A = Yes, No and B = Yes, No are fixed. - Subject to those restrictions, the count in one cell is free to vary (df = 1). - Number in the (Yes, Yes) cell is one-to-one with the odds ratio. - If counts in the (Yes, Yes) cell were completely random subject to the restriction of row and column totals (that's H_0), what's the probability of getting such a large (or small) oddes ratio? - p-values are exact probabilities based on the hypergeometric distribution. - Large samples are not required.
+- Testing association of two binary variables. - Unlike the tea-tasting example, no requirement of 50-50 split. - Numbers of A = Yes, No and B = Yes, No are fixed. - Subject to those restrictions, the count in one cell is free to vary (df = 1). - Number in the (Yes, Yes) cell is one-to-one with the odds ratio, a measure of association between the variables in a 2×2 table. - If counts in the (Yes, Yes) cell were completely random subject to the restriction of row and column totals (that's H_0), what's the probability of getting such a large (or small) number? - p-values are exact probabilities based on the hypergeometric distribution. - Large samples are not required. - Part of the default proc freq output for 2×2 tables.